stevannetto/EFI-ASROCK-Z690M-ITX-AX/README.md

 - Dual or Triple boot with Windows and Linux

 ### Not working
-- Humanity making pretend efforts to control climate change.
+- Humanity making pretend efforts to reverse climate change.
 I'm serious.

 ## Instrunctions
 ### BIOS